pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 3. Edit the pega Helm chart as directed in [Upgrading Pega Platform with zero-downtime using Helm charts – 120 minutes](#upgrading-pega-platform-with-zero-downtime-using-helm-charts--120-minutes).

 4. Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command as directed in the deployment section - [Upgrading your Pega Platform deployment using the command line](#upgrading-your-pega-platform-deployment-using-the-command-line).

+5. Delete the temporary data schema from your database after you complete your upgrade.

 Upgrading Pega Platform with zero-downtime using Helm charts – 120 minutes